ElectronicBabylonianLiterature/dictionary-parser/README.md

   "meaning": "<meaning>",
   "nestedMeanings": <nested meadings or an empty object of not specified>
-  "derived": <array of derived words or an empty empty array if none specified>, "source": "<the original row>"
+  "derived": <array of derived words or an empty empty array if none specified>, "derivedFrom": "<derived from or null is not specified>", "source": "<the original row>"
 }
 ```